Chiropractic and gaming: the perfect match between health care and esports

 These definitions are a bit scientific and may not be abundantly clear, so we offer our easier-to-understand explanation below.

 The joint capsule surrounds the joint surface and creates a seal between the internal joint space and the outside world.
-The joint capsule is a type of elastic tissue that has the ability to contract, relax, and stretch.
+The joint capsule is a type of fascia—an elastic tissue that has the ability to contract, relax, and stretch.

 In the instance of a chiropractic adjustment, the joint capsule is stretched beyond the elastic barrier, stretching the joint capsule and resulting in an increase in total volume within the joint capsule space.